In understanding whether to use the core switch, let’s first understand the use of the core switch.

 The difference between the user connection or access to the network

-Usually the part of the network directly facing the user to connect or access the network is called the access layer.
+Usually, the part of the network directly facing the user to connect or access the network is called the access layer.
 The region located between the access layer and the core layer is called the distribution and aggregation layers.
-The intention of the access layer is to allow end-users to connect to the network, so the access layer switches have low cost and high port density characteristics.
+The access layer intends to allow end-users to connect to the network, so the access layer switches have low cost and high port density characteristics.
 The aggregation layer switch is the point of convergence for multiple access layer switches, which must handle all traffic from access layer devices and provide uplinks to the core layer.
 Therefore, the aggregation layer switches have higher performance, fewer interfaces, and higher switching rates.

 The backbone part of the network is called the core layer.
 The primary purpose of the core layer is to provide an optimized and reliable backbone transport structure by forwarding traffic at high speed, so the core layer switch applications have higher reliability, performance, and throughput.